-Your bank account number plus the bank's routing number -- the numbers listed on the bottom of your checks -- can be used to set up electronic deposits or withdrawals from your account.
-With more than 70 billion of these types of transactions completed each year, you will probably give your account information to more than a few businesses or individuals to authorize transactions in one direction or the other.
+Your bank account number plus the bank's routing number – the numbers listed on the bottom of your checks – can be used to set up electronic deposits or withdrawals from your account.
+With these types of transactions expected to reach 726 billion by 2020, you will probably give your account information to more than a few businesses or individuals to authorize transactions in one direction or the other.
 However, your bank account information can also be used for fraud, so take the appropriate steps to protect yourself.

 Electronic bank deposits and transfers are handled by the Automated Clearing House system.
 If you have your paycheck directly deposited into your bank account, the deposit is an ACH transaction.
 You can make automatic payments such as for insurance or your health club with ACH debits from your account.
 Setting up an ACH transaction requires just the account number and bank routing number for your account.
 Legally, you must authorize any ACH transaction in or out of your bank account.

 It is possible for someone to set up ACH withdrawals from your account if he has the account and routing numbers.
 ACH fraud is big business, but it mostly targets commercial bank accounts.
 Bank fraud is often accomplished through email spam messages that download spyware software onto a computer to collect keystroke data such as bank accounts.
 Care should be taken when giving out your bank information and you should not provide your bank account information in response to email requests.

 Read More: 5 Automatic Savings Apps to Help You in 2020